Having and Losing Mark Andrei

 Let me share what happened in each day.

 I attended mass by my lonesome.
 My wife had to stay home with Marc Andrei.
 The horizon looked gloomy, we were again facing uncertainties.
-My emotional roller coaster have made a sudden stop at a certain angle in a spin not knowing if when its journey resumes I would be pulled up or rolled down.
+My emotional rollercoaster have made a sudden stop at a certain angle in a spin not knowing if when its journey resumes I would be pulled up or rolled down.

 I have discussed with my wife the previous night what might happen if it is true that Marc Andrei’s mom is that woman residing two houses away from us.

 The family of that woman is known for their scheming ways.
 I should know, we live in the same neighborhood.
 With that, I could not afford to make it appear on paper that we are the real parents of Marc Andrei as suggested by the midwife in the lying-in clinic.
 I became afraid that in the future that may be used against us.
 How would Marc Andrei feel when finally we need to tell him of his being an adopted son and that his real mother lives only nearby?
 What emotional wound that would create in him.
 What about if seeing daily Marc Andrei just around the corner the real mother would develop fondness of the child then later on would demand that he be returned to her?
-Who would the court favor in case cases will be filed?
+Who would the court favor in case a case will be filed?

 At the end of our conversation the previous night, my wife just said that not under any circumstances that she would surrender Marc Andrei to anyone – that she is comfortable coexisting with the real mother in the same neighborhood – that as Marc Andrei grows up she would constantly watch him and keep him out of the real mother’s reach.